akumarkk/DeepNN/module2/Dnn.md

 *The goal of training is to find the optimal set of weights that minimize the error and enable the network to make accurate predictions on new, unseen data.*

+*Each neuron in the layer will produce a single output value.*
+* Linear() class in PyTorch, the out_features argument directly corresponds to the number of neurons in the layer.*

 ```
 layers = nn.Sequential(
             nn.Linear(input_size, hidden_size1),